Utah Insurance Fraud Defense Attorney

 The Crime of Insurance Fraud in Utah

 Insurance fraud can be committed in several different ways and by several different subsets of people.
 Fraud could be committed by insured individuals against their insurance companies, service providers like doctors against the insurance providers, and insurance providers against clients or service providers.
 For insured individuals, it occurs most commonly in one of two ways: lying on your application to obtain insurance or making a claim based on false or misleading information.
+Insurance fraud may be used to obtain money or goods and services of value.
+For example, lying to your insurance company to receive money to pay for your totaled car would be fraud.
+However, doing the same thing to obtain repair services paid for by your insurance company is also fraud.

 There are other ways that insurance fraud can be committed, however.
 For example, you can be charged with this crime even if you do not actually receive any money if you aid and abet someone else in committing insurance fraud.
 On the other hand, you can be charged if you knowingly receive money from an insurance fraud scheme even if you did not take part in its planning and execution.

 Insurance providers can also be charged under this section for deceiving customers or not paying out claims that they are required to.
 Cases against insurance companies can be complex and can result in different types of penalties, such as losing your professional license.
 It is best to consult with an experienced insurance fraud defense lawyer like those at Overson Law, PLLC who can discuss the unique aspects of a case against an insurance providers.
 Service providers, such as doctor’s offices or radiology services, can also be charged under this section for claiming money owed from the insurance company for services of procedures that did not actually occur.
+No matter the circumstances, our Utah insurance fraud defense lawyer is here to help you fight your charges.

 Penalties for Insurance Fraud in Utah